 The weather at Ainsworth State Park ranges in temperature from the mid-50s in the spring months of March and April to the mid-80s during the summer months.
 Cooler temperatures are also found in October just before the park closes for the season.
-Rainfall is plentiful in the park with up to 11 inches in the spring months but drops considerably in the summer months to an average of three inches.
-July is the driest month to visit.
+Rainfall is plentiful in the park with up to 11 inches in the spring months but drops considerably in the summer months to an average of three inches, with July being the driest month to visit.

-Once inside the park, your driving is limited to the one loop campground.
+Once inside the park, your driving is limited to the one-loop campground.
 The one-way loop road is easy to navigate and only has one narrow curve to maneuver.
-There are a number of pull-through campsites and drivers should be aware of RVs and trailers pulling out or through these campsites.
+There are several pull-through campsites, and drivers should be aware of RVs and trailers pulling out or through these campsites.
 Caution should be used within the campground as there will be pedestrians, bicyclists, and children playing in the road area.
 Please respect the posted speed limits at all times.

-The Ainsworth State Park campground is open seasonally from the first week in March thru the last week of October.
-The campground has 45 campsites situated along one loop.
-All 45 of the campsites offer full hookups including electricity, sewer, and water for your rig.
-Twenty campsites are pull0through which will help you if you have a bigger RV or trailer.
+The Ainsworth State Park campground is open seasonally from the first week in March through the last week of October.
+The campground has 45 campsites situated along one loop, all of which offer full hookups, including electricity, sewer, and water for your rig.
+Twenty campsites are pull-through, which will help you if you have a bigger RV or trailer.
 Each campsite is outfitted with a fire ring and picnic table.
-RVs and trailers will find paved parking pads which may require some type of leveling.
+RVs and trailers will find paved parking pads, which may require some type of leveling.

-RVs and trailers are limited to 70 feet in length, although parking pads at each campsite vary in length.
+RVs and trailers are limited to 70 feet in length, although parking pads at each campsite vary.
 You should dump your holding tank at the entrance before hooking up to the sewer at your campsite.
-The campground has flush toilets and hot showers, as well as fresh water drinking stations and a recycling area.
-You will find two playgrounds for your children and there are horseshoe pits in the middle of the campground loop, as well as an area for ranger-led talks.
-Generators may be used between the hours of 8:00 a.m. to 10:00 p.m.
-Pets are welcome but must be restrained on a 6-foot leash.
+The campground has flush toilets and hot showers, as well as freshwater drinking stations and a recycling area.
+You will find two playgrounds for your children, and there are horseshoe pits in the middle of the campground loop, as well as an area for ranger-led talks.
+Generators may be used between the hours of 8:00 AM to 10:00 PM.
+Pets are welcome but must be restrained on a six-foot leash.
 Reservations can be made up to nine months in advance.

 If you are a waterfall enthusiast, you will be thoroughly pleased with an RV road trip to Ainsworth State Park.
 Although there are no waterfalls directly in the park, the good news is that you have access by foot and car to one of the largest concentration of waterfalls in the world.
 You can take a strenuous hike to Oneonta Falls where you can continue on the same trail to Triple Falls.
 If you are searching for a grand view of the tumbling waters of the 620-foot Multnomah Falls, then take the four-mile drive on the historic Columbia River Highway.